-I just got back from Chicago, had a few amazing days there.
 I could not wait to visit that city again.
-And while I was there, I was able to shoot my one month experience with the Samsung Galaxy s 10 five G.
+And while I was there, I was able to shoot my 1-month experience with the Samsung Galaxy s 10 five G.

 So if you’re interested in picking that phone up, you definitely need to watch it.
-And while I was there, I was able to test out five G for a couple of days.
+And while I was there, I was able to test out 5 G for a couple of days.

 So if it’s coming to your city, I want to give you a glimpse of how this is going to change the way you use your phone.
 Before I show you some tests, I feel like a breakdown of 5G is necessary.

-There are two types of 5G that you will see coming to a city near you.
+There are 2 types of 5G that you will see coming to a city near you.

 They will both work together to make a seamless experience.
-But the one I’ve got the test was the high band millimeter wave transmitted by nodes like these all throughout the city.
+But the 1 I’ve got the test was the high band millimeter-wave transmitted by nodes like these all throughout the city.

-The spectrum is bandwidth is incredibly high and it’s meant to give you superfast directional data, very precise, beaming directly to your phone.
-But signal can be easily blocked by light poles, trees and other obstacles.
+The spectrum is bandwidth is incredibly high and it’s meant to give you superfast directional data, precise, beaming directly to your phone.
+But signals can be easily blocked by light poles, trees, and other obstacles.
 So having multiple nodes will be key.

 So you can adaptively change between beams while you’re walking.

-The second will be sub six gigahertz bands.
-So to explain it easily, it’ll be like a boost upgrade to existing towers to increase speeds and bandwidth and coverage.
-So this is how I’m most likely to see 5G in my area because I don’t live in high traffic cities like New York City, L.A. or Chicago.
+The second will be sub 6 gigahertz bands.
+So to explain it easily, it’ll be like a boost upgrade to existing towers to increase speeds and bandwidth, and coverage.
+So this is how I’m likely to see 5G in the area because I don’t live in high traffic cities like New York City, L.A., or Chicago.

 But in theory, this is really smart, if you think about it.
 If everyone outside is consuming all of this data on the high band millimeter wave, then this frees up bandwidth inside for existing networks, alleviating congestion.

-So the speeds inside get better as well.
-So both of these working together should make the experience better overall, fire enough speed tests and testing these network speeds throughout the city.
+So the speeds inside get better well.
+So both of these working together should make the experience better overall, fire enough speed tests, and testing network speeds throughout the city.

 But 5G just blows it away.
-Here it’s almost four times as fast on download, which is a game changer.
+Here it’s almost four times fast on download, which is a game-changer.
 If you don’t care about technology, don’t understand it, or that’s just not your thing.
 That’s OK.
-I’m going to give you some real world examples of what it’s like.
+I’m going to give you some real-world examples of what it’s like.

 It wouldn’t be fair if I just found the fastest node and did all my tests there.

 So I moved all throughout the city.
-Speeds varied from 500 megabits per second, down to almost two gigabits per second.
+Speeds varied from 500 megabits per second, down to almost 2 gigabits per second.
 So it did vary.
-But here’s how it will make a major difference.
 So faster download speeds for big games like fortnight, downloading full episodes of Stranger Things.

-And about five seconds or so, you could download an entire season quick before you hop on that plane to binge watch.
+And about 5 seconds or so, you could download an entire season quick before you hop on that plane to binge-watch.
 And some apps like Spotify.
-I don’t think are fully optimized yet or any of these apps are really fully optimized.
+I don’t think are fully optimized or any of these apps are really fully optimized.

 But this is an entire album in extreme quality.
 Downloading and it took about 20 seconds or so.
 But that’s nothing to be angry about.